-- 1. Proof of a bachelor's degree - 2.
-Valid Preliminary or Clear Teaching Credential, Designated Subjects Teaching Credential, or Services Credential - 3.
-Meet the California basic skills requirement
+1. Proof of a bachelor's degree

-- 4. Evidence (by transcript) of introductory courses in Psychology and Sociology or complete such courses by mid-program - 5.
-Interview with Administrative Services Program Director - A minimum of one-year of classroom teaching experience (a minimum of five years is required before the Administrative Services Credential can be awarded)
+- Valid Preliminary or Clear Teaching Credential, Designated Subjects Teaching Credential, or Services Credential - 3.
+Meet the California basic skills requirement - Evidence (by transcript) of introductory courses in Psychology and Sociology or complete such courses by mid-program - Interview with Administrative Services Program Director - A minimum of three-years of classroom teaching experience (a minimum of five years is required before the Administrative Services Credential can be awarded)